There are three main sources of funding for paying care home fees.

 If you have a disability or if you have been diagnosed with a long-term illness or condition, this does not necessarily mean that you will be eligible for NHS continuing healthcare.

 To find out whether you are eligible for NHS continuing healthcare, your care needs will be assessed.
-PCC Adult Social Care team can assist with explaining the process.
+Your Local Authority Adult Social Care team can assist with explaining the process.

 There are two national funding contribution sources that pay a set weekly amount to assist in paying care costs.